 • Fresh agricultural goods, weapons, or drugs

-You will be required to go through Immigration and Customs when you first arrive in the U.S. Present the Immigration Officer with your passport, I-20 or DS-2019, Elon’s acceptance letter, evidence of financial support, and the I-94 card you prepared on your flight.
+You will be required to go through Immigration and Customs when you first arrive in the U.S. Present the Immigration Officer with your passport, I-20 or DS-2019, Elon’s acceptance letter, and evidence of financial support.
 The officer usually will ask you about the purpose of your visit and then take your photo and fingerprints.

 If the U.S. embassy or consulate returned your I-20 or DS-2019 in a sealed envelope with instruction DO NOT OPEN, leave it in the envelope and the immigration officer will open it after you land in the U.S.